AAVN Case Report Competition Details

 Individual Case Report Competition:

-The AAVN Case Report Competition is divided into two categories: (1) Companion Animal Case Report Competition, sponsored by XXX; and (2) Large Animal and Equine Case Report Competition, sponsored by XXX.
+The AAVN Case Report Competition is divided into two categories: (1) Companion Animal (Canine and Feline) Case Report Competition, sponsored by Hill’s Pet Nutrition Inc.; and (2) Equine Case Report Competition, sponsored by Buckeye Nutrition.
 The Companion Animal Case Report Competition is open to veterinary students, interns, residents, and graduate students doing work in a veterinary college program.
-The Large Animal and Equine Case Report Competition is open to veterinary students, interns, residents, and graduate students pursuing an advanced degree in veterinary or animal nutrition.
+The Equine Case Report Competition is open to veterinary students, interns, residents, and graduate students pursuing an advanced degree in veterinary or animal nutrition.
 The 1st place winner of each category will receive a $500.00 travel award to the 2015 AAVN Research Symposium on June 3rd in Indianapolis, IN and their case report will be printed in the AAVN Newsletter.
 First place winners will also be offered either an oral or poster presentation at the AAVN Research Symposium.
 The 2nd and 3rd place winners in each category will receive honorable mention and an acknowledgement in the AAVN Newsletter.
 Reviewer comments will be returned to all entrants.

 AAVN Student Chapter Competition:

-An AAVN Student Chapter may submit 3 case reports in the following categories: Small Animal, Equine, and one of their choice.
+An AAVN Student Chapter may submit 3 case reports in the following categories: Small Animal, Equine, and one of their choice (Canine, Feline, or Equine).
 All case reports submitted for the AAVN Student Chapter Competition will also be reviewed for the individual competition.
-The scores from these individual case reports will be combined to determine a total score, and the Student Chapter with the highest combined score will receive a $XXX award sponsored by XXX to be used for Student Chapter activities.
+The scores from these individual case reports will be combined to determine a total score, and the Student Chapter with the highest combined score will receive a $500 award sponsored by Hill’s Pet Nutrition, Inc. to be used for Student Chapter activities.
 The winning student chapter will also receive acknowledgement at the 2015 AAVN Research Symposium and in the AAVN newsletter.

 Case Report Format: